The 32 Forms of Ganesha: A Path to Discover the Divine in all its forms

 Dhundi Ganapati:

-Revered in the Shaivite tradition, this Ganapati keeper spiritual truth and shows the path towards Moksha.
-Linked with the Nakshatra of Uttarashada, he holds an axe, his broken tusk, a pot of gems, and a strand of Rudraksha beads.
+Dhundhi Ganapati inherits a deep red complexion, revered in the Shaivite tradition, this Ganapati keeper spiritual truth and shows the path towards Moksha.
+Linked with the Nakshatra of Uttarashada, he holds an axe, his broken tusk, a pot of gems, Rudraksha beads and a small pot of precious gems to represent his treasure of awakenings.
+He is said to grant devotees spiritual blessings and revive their lives to make them better.
 This is a Chaturbhuja avatar of Ganapati.

 Dvimukha Ganapati:

+Dvimukha Ganapati is best known as the ‘Janus’ by the Romans.
 ‘Dvi-Mukha’ is the one with two faces; this form of Ganapati is affiliated with Shravana Nakshatra.
-Holding his broken tusk, pasa, ankusha and ratna kumbha - This is a Chaturbhuja avatar of Ganapati.
+He wears a bejeweled crown on his head, holding his broken tusk, pasa, ankusha and ratna kumbha - This is a Chaturbhuja avatar of Ganapati.

 Trimukha Ganapati: